 LED Street Lamp Lumen Levels.
 By choosing an LED street lighting option, Retail Customer (1) acknowledges that there will be variances in lumen levels and energy consumption between individual LED Lamps and between an LED Lamp and the applicable lumen and watt levels for the Lamp set forth in the table above, and (2) agrees to not hold Company liable for any variations in LED Lamp performance.

-The Initial Lumen and Watt levels shown in the table above for LED street lights reflect a target average lumen output and a target average wattage level and may not be representative of any particular LED Lamp.
+The Initial Lumen and Watt levels shown in the table above for LED street lights reflect a target average lumen output and a target average wattage range and may not be representative of any particular LED Lamp.

 The Monthly KWH level shown in the table above for LED street Lamps reflects a target average KWH level and may not be representative of any particular LED luminaire.